msalemor/azure-b2c-concepts/README.md

 ### Creation

 - Make sure the X provider is registered
-- Create a new B2C resource in a resource group
+- Create a new B2C tenant in a resource group in a region
 - Switch to the B2C
   - > Note: The B2C tenant

 ### Data soveranty

+- Data in the B2C is deploy to that region
+  - > Note: Keep in my data sovernty issues

 ## User Flows